gaby911/PersonalPortfolio/README.md

 # PersonalPortfolio

-Here is my personal portfolio made for adding projects.
+Here is my personal portfolio made for adding projects and have also my CV.

 Technologies used: HTML, CSS, JS, VS Code.